The Cornwall Waterfront Farmers' Market will later announce the intake of vendors for the fall of 2022 and the winter of 2023.

 - Vendors shall respect Ontario and Canadian food regulations, for example not selling non-quota ungraded eggs, or dairy and meat products that do not come from a licensed facility.

-- Vendors need to bring their own canopy, 35lbs weights for each leg of the canopy, tables, chairs, signage, drinking water, sanitation water and all necessary materials.
+- Vendors need to bring their own tables, table covers, chairs, signage, drinking water, sanitation water and all necessary materials.
 (See the Covid Protocol for set up requirements)